neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 <img src="/images/71-AcetylcholineReceptor-2bg9-composite.png" alt="fishy" width="200px">

 An example protein - the acetylcholine receptor.
 This protein is found in muscle cells and is necessary for muscle contraction in response to synaptic input from motor neurons.
-When acetylcholine binds to the receptor, the receptor lets specific ions through the membrane.
+When acetylcholine binds to the receptor, the receptor increases its permeability to specific ions.
 Top: side view with cell membrane in gray.
 Bottom: top view with acetylcholine binding sites in red.
 Image from [PDB-101](https://pdb101.rcsb.org/motm/71)
 :::

-***Q: Think back to the "[neural mechanisms](../levels-of-analysis/neural/#table1)" work you have done.
-What ions do you think the acetylcholine receptor lets through the membrane when bound by acetylcholine?
-Why?***

 ### Protein Composition